 As an employee can leave his job without any prior notice or information, similarly, the employer can fire the employee without giving any prior notice.
-Your employer is not bound to tell any reason or offer any justification for termination of the employment.
+Your employer is not bound to tell any reason or offer any justification for the termination of the employment.

 Hence, sometimes the employees have to leave their job even when they don’t have any backup job with them.

 3. Employers can Fire Employees Because of Any Reason:

 In most of the at-will arrangements, employers may fire employees even for silly reasons or minor mistakes.